Phone

 With the night vision feature, IP surveillance cameras can still capture good quality images in low-light areas such as parking basements.
 Also, these cameras can capture clear images even at night when the security lights are switched off.

-The CCTV Camera lens type
+CCTV Camera type in Kenya

 Fixed focal length camera lens: as the name suggests, this lens is fixed and set to focus in one direction.
 In order to shift the area of focus, the camera has to be adjusted physically to face the desired direction.
 This is the most common CCTV camera lens type.